 When my husband and I travel, I create these really high-quality fine art coffee table books through my professional lab (the same ones I’m proud to offer my clients).
 But I don’t always have my “big camera” with me for the little everyday moments I want to remember, like date night or walks through the park.
 So every year, I take thousands of images with my cell phone…and all those images would never fit into the page limits of the high-end coffee table books (or my printing budget, for that matter).

-For these yearly photo books of everyday moments, my favorite printer is Blurb.
+For these yearly photo books of everyday moments, my favorite printer is Blurb (affiliate link).
 You can make books that include as many as 440 pages, so you don’t have to eliminate any of your favorite pictures.
 The printing quality is pretty decent, too!
 (Tip: they run pretty great sales several times a year, so it’s worth signing up for their newsletter!)
 While you’re at it, print a few extra copies for family members so you can knock out your holiday gifts at the same time.

 6) Organize your photos into monthly folders.